Explore the different types of carpet

 There’s a lot that goes into the manufacturing of carpet and we want you to understand what makes some better than others!
 Pretty much everyone shops for carpet by style, but understanding what type of fiber and dye method is just as important if not more!

-The Difference Between Carpet Fibers
+What's The Difference Between Carpet Fibers?

-Plush (Saxony) has a smooth, velvety surface with all fibers standing upright, giving a formal look but showing footprints and vacuum marks easily.
+Plush (Saxony): Has a smooth, velvety surface with all fibers standing upright, giving a formal look but showing footprints and vacuum marks easily.

-Textured carpets have fibers twisted in different directions, creating a casual style that hides marks better and works well in busy households.
+Textured: These carpets have fibers twisted in different directions, creating a casual style that hides marks better and works well in busy households.

 Piece dyeing: Colors the yarn after the fiber is made, which allows for rich, varied tones but isn’t as fade-resistant.